IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-23. Add a new tile, SevOne -> REST v2 -> Discovert -> Run Discover Device
+23. Add a new tile, SevOne -> REST v2 -> Discovery -> Run Discover Device

 24. Change name of the tile to SevOne_Discover